 # Reverse lookup

-dig -x 93.184.216.34Common DNS issues:
+dig -x 93.184.216.34Common DNS error codes:

-- NXDOMAIN: Domain doesn't exist
+- NXDOMAIN: Domain doesn't exist (check spelling or registration)

-- SERVFAIL: Nameserver error
+- SERVFAIL: Nameserver error (problem with authoritative servers)

-- Timeout: Network issue or server down
+- Timeout: Network issue or DNS server down

 - Wrong IP: Stale cache or misconfiguration

-HTTP & HTTPS
+HTTP and HTTPS Questions

 | Method | Purpose | Idempotent | Safe |